-Lack of sleep isn’t the only thing sapping your energy.
-Little things you do (and don’t do) can exhaust you both mentally and physically, which can make getting through your day a chore.
+Lack of sleep isn't the only thing sapping your energy (though recent data shows over a third of U.S. adults sleep less than seven hours a night).
+Little things you do (and don't do) can exhaust you both mentally and physically, which can make getting through your day a chore.
 Here, experts reveal common bad habits that can make you feel tired, plus simple lifestyle tweaks that will put the pep back in your step.

 You skip exercise when you're tired

 Skipping your workout to save energy actually works against you.
 In a University of Georgia study, sedentary but otherwise healthy adults who began exercising lightly three days a week for as little as 20 minutes at a time reported feeling less fatigued and more energized after six weeks.
 Regular exercise boosts strength and endurance, helps make your cardiovascular system run more efficiently, and delivers oxygen and nutrients to your tissues.
-So next time you’re tempted to crash on the couch, at least go for a brisk walk—you won’t regret it.
+A 2016 study also found that even just 15 minutes of exercise a day can be enough for older adults who don’t meet the government recommendation of 2 hours and 30 minutes of moderate exercise each day.
+So next time you're tempted to crash on the couch, at least go for a brisk walk—you won't regret it.

 You don't drink enough water

 Being even slightly dehydrated—as little as 2% of normal fluid loss—takes a toll on energy levels, says Amy Goodson, RD, a dietitian for Texas Health Ben Hogan Sports Medicine.
+The average American doesn't drink enough water at just about four cups a day, according to research.
 Dehydration causes a reduction in blood volume, explains Goodson, which makes the blood thicker.
 This requires your heart to pump less efficiently, reducing the speed at which oxygen and nutrients reach your muscles and organs.
 To calculate your normal fluid needs, take your weight in pounds, divide in half and drink that number of ounces of fluid a day, Goodson recommends.

 You're not consuming enough iron